tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 > More information on Mpvacious is provided on subsequent pages.

-[Mpvacious](https://github.com/Ajatt-Tools/mpvacious) can work with GoldenDict.
+[Mpvacious](https://github.com/Ajatt-Tools/mpvacious) can work with GoldenDict-NG.
-If you append `autoclip_method=goldendict` to the config file (`subs2srs.conf`), mpvacious will send every subtitle line directly to GoldenDict instead of copying text to the system clipboard.
+If you append `autoclip_method=goldendict` to the config file (`subs2srs.conf`), mpvacious will send every subtitle line directly to GoldenDict-NG instead of copying text to the system clipboard.

 A video demonstration is available